gimbalinc/airship-adapter-cordova/README.md

     () => console.log('Failed to start Gimbal Airship Adapter'));
 ```

 Once the adapter is started, it will automatically resume its last state when the app is restarted, including if started in the background.
 The API key and the started status are persisted between app starts -- you only need to call `start`  once.

 Typically this will be called when the user has opted-in to a feature that benefits from location-triggered Airship notifications, after the appropriate permissions are granted by the user.
-It is also possible to call `start` every time in your `onDeviceReady` callback, but note that the first time that permissions are granted (*after* Gimbal is started), Gimbal will not request location updates from the OS until the next app restart.
+It is also possible to call `start` every time in your `onDeviceReady` callback, but note that the first time that permissions are granted (*after* Gimbal is started), Gimbal may not request location updates from the OS until the next app restart.

 NOTE: if your preferences also provide an API key and auto-start is enabled, calling `start()` may have unintended consequences.
 When `start()` is called with an API key that doesn't match the API key in preferences, the `start()` key wins.